-All-On-Four, Teeth In A Day, Permanent Tooth Replacement, and Immediate Tooth Replacement.
-Essentially, a dental implant is a device usually made of titanium, which is placed into your jawbone to permanently replace the root of a missing tooth.
-Once accomplished, the implant integrates or “fuses” to your bone and creates a firm foundation upon which a crown that actually looks and feels like a real tooth, is affixed.
+All-On-Four, Teeth In A Day, Permanent Tooth Replacement, and Immediate Tooth Replacement – they all mean the same thing: dental implants.
+Essentially, a dental implant is a device (usually made of titanium) that is placed into your jawbone to permanently replace the root of a missing tooth.
+Once accomplished, the implant integrates or “fuses” to your bone and creates a firm foundation upon which a crown that actually looks and feels like a real tooth is affixed.
 If you’re considering implants, you may have been told by your dentist that you need a sinus lift.

 A Sinus Lift Changes Everything

 For decades, dentists were at a loss about what to do for patients who didn’t have enough bone to support an implant.
 That’s because when a tooth falls out or is removed, bone loss around the remaining socket occurs at a very fast rate.
 And, if the missing tooth was lost due to periodontal/gum disease, then the volume of bone at the time of actual tooth loss was already reduced.
 According to The American Academy of Periodontology, “Undergoing sinus lift surgery has been shown to greatly increase your chances for successful implants that can last for years to come.”

 If you think of a dental implant as a fence post, it’s easy to picture.
 If you want to build a strong, sturdy fence that will stand up to strong wind and wear and tear, you’re going to need to use a strong fence post.
 The deeper you place your post into the ground, the firmness of the ground itself will determine the strength of your fence.
 It’s the same with dental implants.
 If you place an implant into weak bone, it’s a recipe for failure.